MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 To create the Iso Generator Button:

-We like to copy the field of the *Update* button from the internal module `IsoCSOGenerator`, but not its layout so:
+We like to copy the field of the <field>Update</field> button from the internal module `IsoCSOGenerator`, but not its layout so:

-1. Create a new Field in the interface, called *IsoGenerator*, which contains the internal field *Update* from the module `IsoCSOGenerator`.
+1. Create a new Field in the interface, called <field>IsoGenerator</field>, which contains the internal field <field>Update</field> from the module `IsoCSOGenerator`.
-2. Create a new Button in your Window that uses the field *IsoGenerator*.
+2. Create a new Button in your Window that uses the field <field>IsoGenerator</field>.

 After these steps, you can use the Iso Generator button to create CSOs.